 Port Barton, a tiny town on the north-west coast of Palawan, one of the barangays in the municipality of San Vicente, Palawan.
 3 hours ride via land vehicle from Puerto Princesa City.

 Port Barton is unspoiled and untouched; it will give you all the province-feels.
 A place that will give you the best escape from all the toxicity of life.
 A place that doesn't have banks, hospital, and doesn't have electricity from 6pm to midnight.
 It doesn't have any big shopping stores, bars or luxury hotels and restaurants.
 No night life.
 Everything is basic which makes it exactly my favorite island.

 This is the smaller and quieter version of El Nido.
 The activities that you can enjoy here are very similar to those in El Nido and Coron but is almost half the price! 🙂 Port Barton is a good choice for budget backpackers (like us) who prefer the province-feels-peaceful-beach-life.

-The town is like a small village that you can just walk around; I don’t see any tricycle here so yes, just enjoy the stroll and don’t forget to buy sweet and juicy pineapple. 😀
+It is 3 - 4 hours away from Puerto Princesa City.
+The town is like a small village that you can just walk around; I don’t see any tricycle here so yes, just enjoy the stroll and don’t forget to buy sweet-juicy pineapple. 🙂

 RECARO: 0946-0444250 / 0919-5310967